apollo

 Severe

-How does the drug interact with Kynteles 300 mg Injection 1's:
+How does the drug interact with Kynteles 300 mg Injection:

 How to manage the interaction:

-Although taking Etanercept and Kynteles 300 mg Injection 1's together can cause an interaction, it can be taken if a doctor has suggested it.
-However, if you develop fever, chills, diarrhea, sore throat, muscular pains, shortness of breath, blood in phlegm, weight loss, red or irritated skin, body sores, or discomfort or burning during urination, consult a doctor immediately.
-Do not discontinue any medications without a doctor's advice.
+Taking Lenalidomide with Kynteles 300 mg Injection together can possibly result in an interaction, but it can be taken if your doctor has advised it.
+However, contact a doctor if you experience any symptoms of infection, such as chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or irritated skin, body sores, discomfort, or burning during urination.
+Do not stop using any medications without first talking to your doctor.

 VedolizumabCladribine